mdzimmerman/geomesa/docs/README.md

     $ sudo pip install sphinx
     $ sudo pip install recommonmark

-You also need ``make``, and if you want to build the PDF version of the manual, LaTeX:
+You also need ``make``.

+Optional:  if you want to build the PDF version of the manual, install LaTeX:

     # on Ubuntu
     $ sudo apt-get install texlive-latex-base texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended